 Join us August 21-23, 2023

-ISAP Summer Start 2022 will offer an immersive orientation for Indigenous students new to the College of Arts and Science hosted at our USask Saskatoon Campus.
-Summer Start is facilitated by the ISAP Program Staff, Peer Leaders, and instructors and program coordinators from diverse academic Departments and service groups.
+ISAP Summer Start 2023 will offer an immersive campus experience for Indigenous students new to the College of Arts and Science Saskatoon Campus.

 Ready, Set… Go!

 Stack Your Academic Toolkit

-Sessions hosted by the USask Library Learning Hub and ISAP Peer Mentors will focus on skills and strategies to succeed in your classes.
-For example, which note-taking strategies are best for which courses?
-How do you ask for help?
+Sessions hosted by the USask Library Learning Hub and ISAP Peer Mentors will focus on skills and strategies to succeed in undergraduate courses: e.g., Which note-taking strategies are best for which courses?
 What are exams like?
-What kinds of learning tech are recommended for your courses?
+What kinds of materials and tech are recommended for my classes?

 Your USask, your Saskatoon